invisibleXML/ixml/misc/use-cases-for-combining-grammars.md

 arrange for a nonterminal named “prose-date” that matches the same input as the “date” nonterminal in *dates.ixml*.

-### NT-VISIBILITY.
+### NT-VISIBILITY-EXPORT.
 Define the visibility of nonterminals

 The author of a grammar like *dates.ixml* might wish to limit the nonterminals visible when it’s combined with other grammars.
 In other